genhaiyu/jekyll-blog-routine-deploy-script/README.md

 Currently supported Linux systems: `Ubuntu 20.04, 22.04.2 LTS, 23.04 x86/64`, `CentOS 7, Stream 8 x86/64`.

-After deployed a site on CentOS 7/8, should disable SELINUX setting in `/etc/selinux/config` file.
+If running a site on CentOS 7/8, should disable SELINUX setting in `/etc/selinux/config` file.
 If not, the page will give `403 Forbidden` error even you have done another way.

 ```markdown